hexomicron/hexOmicron/README.md

  **omicron**  &ensp; _n._ Greek alphabet for O.

-- 🔭 I’m currently working on ... a personal project and a 2D platformer in Unity
+- 🔭 I’m currently working on ... a personal project and diving into the world of 3D
 - 🌱 I’m currently learning ... everything